“The poor man is ruined as soon as he begins to ape the rich.”— Publilius Syrus, c. 50 BC

 And in certain cases, the man-children who make use of these ruses make headlines for their perfidy.

 The wunderkind Sam Bankman-Fried is a great example.
-So confident in his ability to pull the wool over investors’ eyes for so long, in an interview on Monday the founder of the cryptocurrency exchange FTX boldly stated, “I don’t think I will be arrested.”
+So confident in his ability to pull the wool over investors’ eyes for so long, in an interview the founder of the cryptocurrency exchange FTX boldly stated, “I don’t think I will be arrested.”

 He was arrested the next morning by authorities in the Bahamas (although he should have been taken into custody by the Dunning–Kruger Sittenpolizei Verein).